 Let’s imagine the perfect scenario.
 You are serious about getting into the vinyl cutting business.
 This means that you have set aside some money to get the ball rolling.
 For these people, I’ve selected the best commercial vinyl cutter, which is the Roland GX-24.
 (I’ve skipped the Roland GS-24 because that’s a previous version)

 As you know, vinyl cutters come in different sizes.
 It’s not different with the Roland either.
 I’ve picked the 24 series because that’s big enough to handle bigger jobs and it’s in the budget for most people.
 Let me tell you these commercial vinyl cutting machines aren’t cheap.

 But before we get to the price, let’s see what does this machine has to offer.
 First of all, you need to set it up and start it.
 If you are used to today’s plug and play devices, you will be in a bit of shock.

-These industrial and commercial grade machines are like form another era.
-First of all, you have to pay for the design software.
+These industrial and commercial grade machines are like from another era.
+First of all, you have to pay for design software.
 Plus there’s no wireless support.
 Now if you can stomach these minor inconveniences, let’s see the highlights.

 It has a decent cutting surface just shy of the 23-inch mark.
 It’s wide enough to cut most needs of the customer.